aboamare/vrgp-specifications/Protocol specification.md

   The vessel can now unpack the authentication message value and verify the signature and certificate of the MOC.

 ### 2.2.
 Request for Data
+The MOC can request the Vessel to open a stream of defined types of data.
+To this end the MOC SHOULD send a *[request](#34-request)* message.
+The request MUST be for one of the data streams that the Vessel has reported in the most recent *[streams](#32-streams)* message.
+Upon reception of a *request* message the Vessel MUST attempt to open the requested stream.
+If no WebRTC connection has yet been established the Vessel MUST attempt to establish the WebRTC connection and as soon as that connection is in the "open" state add the requested stream to it.
+If, beacuse of already established streams, a WebRTC connection already has been established earlier the Vessel MUST attempt to add the requested stream to that connection.

+In case the stream cannot be added the Vessel SHOULD send a *failed* message.

+If the Vessel becomes aware of a problem such that it won't be able to honour requests for one or more streams that it earlier reported in a *streams* message, it should send a new *streams* message that only lists those streams that are currently available.

 ### 2.3.
 WebRTC Signalling
 To setup and maintain WebRTC connections the vessel and MOC need to send _signalling_ messages to convey _ICE candidates_ and _Session Descriptions_.
 In addition a MOC may want to inform a vessel about STUN and/or TURN servers that the vessel may use.

-To inform a WebRTC peer about an _ICECandidate_ the local WebRTC implementation SHOULD send an *[ice](#3101-ice)* message over the websocket.
+To inform a WebRTC peer about an _ICECandidate_ the local WebRTC implementation SHOULD send an *[ice](#3111-ice)* message over the websocket.
-To inform a WebRTC peer about a _SessionDescription_ the local WebRTC implementation SHOULD send an *[sdp](#3102-sdp)* message over the websocket.
+To inform a WebRTC peer about a _SessionDescription_ the local WebRTC implementation SHOULD send an *[sdp](#3112-sdp)* message over the websocket.

-A MOC that wishes to inform a vessel about STUN and/or TURN servers SHOULD add a *ice_servers* property to a *[request](#33-request)* (for real time data) message.
+A MOC that wishes to inform a vessel about STUN and/or TURN servers SHOULD add a *ice_servers* property to a *[request](#34-request)* (for real time data) message.

 ### 2.4.
 Hang-up

-To indicate the orderly close-down of the connection either party SHOULD send a *[bye](#39-bye)* message.
-The recipient of a *[bye](#39-bye)* message SHOULD close any WebRTC connections established with the sender, and close the WebSocket.
+To indicate the orderly close-down of the connection either party SHOULD send a *[bye](#310-bye)* message.
+The recipient of a *[bye](#310-bye)* message SHOULD close any WebRTC connections established with the sender, and close the WebSocket.
 The WebSocket MUST be closed with a 1000 CloseEvent status code, to indicate normal closure.

 **IMPLEMENTATION CONSIDERATION**: of course the connection between a vessel and MOC can be interrupted, broken altogether, etc. Implementations should make sure to act upon such situation and to free resources.
 The _bye_ message serves to keep a record of an _intentional_ closure of the connection.

 ## 3. Messages
 *Most* messages are such that they do *not* follow a request/response pattern, each message essentially provides the other party with information.
 However, the previous section, "[Protocol](#2-protocol)", refers to those messages that presume some action by the recipient.
-Examples of such messages include "[authenticate](#381-authenticate)", "[request](#33-request)", and "[bye](#39-bye)".
+Examples of such messages include "[authenticate](#391-authenticate)", "[request](#34-request)", and "[bye](#310-bye)".

 Messages are defined and sent in [JSON] format.
 One or more messages can be sent in a single JSON object.
 If a JSON object contains more than one message, the order in which those messages are processed cannot be guaranteed.